pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 21. Click **Save** to finalize the tool.

-22. Now that you've created the report template and configured the email tool, you’ll guide the agent to use them as part of its orchestration.
+22. Now that you've created the report template and configured the email tool, you'll guide the agent to use them as part of its orchestration.

 23. Navigate to your agent and go to the **Overview** tab.